The Open Letter

 Dear Mr. Looney,

-All too often, we fail to imagine that the world could be different – much better.
-In the search for more harmonious forms, I now offer, in exchange for the liquidation of the Company, its aesthetic analogue: an essential-semantic equivalent that reflects its nature in the critical mirror of artistic-philosophical reflection – namely, the artworks I created over the past few years while studying the Corporation from within.
-This was my artistic underground, from which I successfully emerged two years ago through the Expression of Interests programme.
+Far too often, we fail to imagine that the world could be different – much better.
+In pursuit of more harmonious forms of existence, I propose, in exchange for the liquidation of the Company, its aesthetic analogue: an essential-semantic equivalent reflecting its nature in the critical mirror of artistic-philosophical reflection – namely, works of art I have created over the past several years while studying the Corporation from within.
+This was my creative underground, which I successfully left two years ago as part of the “Expression of Interests” program.

 Best regards,